Brian Tollberg

 Tollberg began his professional career in 1994 with the Chillicothe Paints of the independent Frontier League before signing as a free agent with the Milwaukee Brewers a year later.
 He then was traded by Milwaukee to San Diego in 1997, and made it to the majors in June 2000 with the Padres.

-Besides, Tollberg has the distinction of being the first ballplayer to make it to the Major Leagues from the Frontier League.
+Tollberg has the distinction of being the first ballplayer to make it to the Major Leagues from the Frontier League.
 As a result, the league's version of the Cy Young Award is named after him.